juji/jujiyangasli6/public/last-experience.md

 - Created mechanisms for Volunteers to be tracked based on participation in data collection, by assigning points as rewards for successful contributions.
 - Created Hotspot sections as a way to group places based on custom polygonal-area, and the admin interface to manage them.
 - Enhanced the user experience by implementing an asynchronous eager-upload system with progress tracking, reducing perceived waiting times by 90%.

+Amber Video

+2017-2019

+ambervideois a platform to detect fake videos.

+- Created the UI to detect the difference between edited and Original video, with visual cues depicting the difference in the frame.
+- Manage Auth using Auth0 with RBAC.

+bridestory.com

+2014-2017

+Internal-Application developer & Data engineer

+Responsible in developing and maintaining internal applications like HR-employee application, Investor and Management Report App, and Bridestory's career page.

+As a Data Engineer, I develop and maintain data warehouse, creating data pipeline to support operational aspects in finance, e-mail marketing, sales.2014 - 2017

+VISIOUS Graphic Studio
+2011-2014

+Responsible for Web Development Projects.